GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype ItemFlow

-Specifies the exchange that is supposed to happen on a Logical Interface Connection.
+Specifies the exchange that is to take place on a Logical Interface Connection.
 ## Logical SOI
 exposed in viewpoint [Logical Structure Viewpoint](../../viewpoints/Logical-Structure-Viewpoint.md)